vmware-archive/firehose-nozzle/README.md

 install the Firehose Nozzle dependencies.
 After that, a `go install` should build and install the `firehose-nozzle` executable.

+There are two options for creating credentials that can talk to the API:
+* API users
+* UAA Client

+#### API User

+todo

+#### UAA Client
-The Nozzle requires a uaa user with the scope `doppler.firehose`.
-One way to create this user is to add them via the [uaa.clients](https://github.com/cloudfoundry/uaa-release/blob/master/jobs/uaa/spec) property in the deployment manifest.
+The UAA client requires the scope `doppler.firehose`.
+One way to create this client is to add it via the [uaa.clients](https://github.com/cloudfoundry/uaa-release/blob/master/jobs/uaa/spec) property in the deployment manifest.